Hebaabbas/sweet-tooth/README.md

 It also took a long time for me to make it nicer with a sticky nav menu.
 I wanted to make it easier and nicer for the user so i did an additional extra implement to the website and make the navigation menu sticky by the help of JavaScript.

+## Validator testing:
+HTML : No errors were returned when passing through the official W3C validator

+CSS : No errors were found when passing through the official (Jigsaw) validator

+## Unfixed bugs:
+There are no unfixed bugs left to be fixed in the website.